l4rm4nd/XingDumper/README.md

 ## ✨ Requirements

 XingDumper talks with the unofficial XING API, which requires authentication.
 Therefore, you must have a valid XING user account.
-To keep it simple, XingDumper just excepts a cookie value provided by you.
+To keep it simple, XingDumper just expects a cookie value provided by you.
 Doing it this way, even 2FA protected accounts are supported.
 Furthermore, you are tasked to provide a XING company URL to dump employees from.

 #### Retrieving XING Cookie